 Fibrinogen is an important endogenous component of hemostasis, and its content in plasma rises throughout pregnancy.
 So, fibrinogen assays is required in the investigation of Postpartum haemorrhage.
 Decreased fibrinogen is a measure of the severity for blood loss and a risk factor for development of severe Postpartum haemorrhage.
-Fibrinogen concentrate (FC) is produced from human plasma but has viral inactivation and does not require cross-match or thawing before use.
-Fibrinogen concentrate is a good choice of hemostatic therapy for ongoing bleeding in PPH.
+Fibrinogen concentrate (FC) is produced from human plasma but has viral inactivation and does not require or thawing before cross-match Fibrinogen concentrate is a good choice of hemostatic therapy for ongoing bleeding in PPH.